chasenunez/logue/README.md

 # logue
 ### A lightweight terminal logbook with Git integration.

-`logue` is a minimal, curses-based logbook that lets you quickly capture notes in your terminal.
+`logue` is a minimal, curses-based terminal logbook that lets you quickly capture tasks.
 Each entry is timestamped, tagged automatically, and stored in JSON format.
 All logs are committed and pushed to your Git repository, so your journal is version-controlled and backed up.

 ## Features

-- Terminal UI with a simple, distraction-free design.
-- Current entry editor with arrow key navigation and editing.
-- Automatic wrapping of text without breaking words.
 - Tag extraction — write `#tags` directly in your entry, they will be saved separately in JSON.
 - Task-fixing for the next day - write `*task you would like to show up tomorrow` in the entry box, and they will be saved separately int he JSON, and appear the following day under "Tasks for today".
 - Search support by date (`--search`) or by tag (`--search-tag`).
 - Git integration — entries are auto-committed and pushed.
 - Location tracking — when you start `logue`, it asks for your location and saves it alongside entries.
-- Daily view — shows only entries from the current day.
-- Custom terminal title ("logue").

 ## Installation